openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 Apparently, it's not that different from running it through space.
 By looking at the $x$ dimension of this graph as time and the $y$ dimension of this graph as a value for our creation, we can see some patterns of animation forming.
 The trick is simple: think of all of the values that need to change in your animation, and control them using functions.

 Tweening is not yet a standard part of the openFrameworks library.
 In the meantime, some nice utility functions for tweening are available in the ofxTween library.

+#### Other Types of Change
+This chapter provides examples of rates of change achievable by using linear change in succession.
+But there's so much more to rates of change that can't fit here - for example, trigonometric functions (sines and cosines) can only be approximated using polynomials, but in order to actually describe them, we need to get into a discussion about _frequency_.
+The topic of _change_ is so broad that there's not a single branch of mathematics that deals with it – it encompases most of those I can think of.
+In the Sound chapter, you'll learn a litte more about dealing with frequency.
+Until then, you've already acquired a toolset that allows you to do a lot.

 ## More Dimensions: Some Linear Algebra
 Until now, we explored several ideas on how to change what's going on the number line.
 That's cool, but we want to know how to do graphics, and graphics has more than one dimension.
 Our ancient Mathematician ancestors (Just kidding, most important Mathematicians die before 30.
 Not kidding) also faced this problem when trying to address the space of shapes and structures, and invented some complex machinery to do so.
 The fancy name for this machinery is _Linear Algebra_, which is exactly what it sounds like: using algebraic operations (add and multiply, mostly), in order to control many lines.